-- Do you have any other major health problems or do you smoke?
+- Do you have any other major health problems, or do you smoke?

 - Are you taking any medications?

 Be sure to answer all the questions on your application as thoroughly as possible.
-This way you can show the insurance underwriter you know what is going on.
+This way, you can show the insurance underwriter you know what is going on.

 Life Insurance Quotes for Iron Deficiency Anemia

 Males have a deficiency when their hemoglobin level falls below 13.0 g/dl.
-Females have a deficiency when their hemoglobin level falls below 12.0 g/dl.
+Females have a weakness when their hemoglobin level falls below 12.0 g/dl.
 Insurers are more lenient with females when they are menstruating because this is a cause of blood loss and iron deficiency.